KhaosResearch/landcoverpy/README.md

-# SLCCW: Scalable Land Cover Classification Workflow
+# LandCoverPy, a scalable land cover classification workflow

-A Scalable Land Cover Classification Workflow aimed to be able to scale to cover the Mediterranean bassin.
+A scalable land cover classification workflow aimed to be able to scale to cover the Mediterranean bassin.

 ## Installation
 From PyPi:
-`$ python -m pip install slccw`
+`$ python -m pip install landcoverpy`

 From source:
 `$ make install`